 “What is PR?”

 It’s funny because I get asked this question more often than I care to admit and whilst to me it’s very simple and straightforward to many business owners looking to hire a PR agency there are blurred definitions that cause confusion and disappointment.
-I think one of the best definitions that I have found is this one from PRSA:
+I think one of the best definitions that I have found is this one from PRSA: Public Relations is a strategic communication process that builds mutually beneficial relationships between organisations and their publics”

 The “strategic communication process” element is my favourite part of that definition.
 All too often business owners seem to think that PR covers everything from sales to advertising.
 Whilst it can have an impact on sales it is different, click here for this great explanation on the difference.